jpmondet/devnet_training/automapping/README.md

 - Get devices/links datas by leveraging LLDP recursively starting from 1 or 2 devices (recursively because we can have some unknown devices on large snow flakes topologies)
 - Build a graph (networkx) from those datas
-- Generate an html/js output to show the graph on a browser
+- Generate an html/js output to show the graph on a browser with plotly

 At this point, we have the net topology drawn.
 However, still nothing about link utilization.
+Plotly doesn't allow to display a table or something when hovering links (except by hiding transparent nodes on links...
+Not very satisfying.) and
+colorization depending on link utilization isn't doable either.

+For next steps (particularly the third one), I'll have to reshape my lost forgotten frontend skills :

 - Scrap devices interfaces utilization (snmp or ssh? ssh seems overkill for this.
 Telemetry is so badly supported by net vendors that it's not really a solution right now :-\ )
   - would be interesting to look at pushing solutions instead of pulling from devices